udayakumar-s/ej2-angular-docs/ej2-angular/toolbar/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started in Angular Toolbar component
+# Getting started with Angular Toolbar component

 This section explains briefly about how to create a simple **Toolbar** using Angular and configuring the Toolbar items like button, separator and input components.

 ## Dependencies